 - A minimum of 12 and maximum of 18 credits per semester or the equivalent including non-credit courses.
-Exception: during the senior student teaching semester for Music Education majors, full-time tuition covers only the course ME492. - For primary applied music study, one hour per week of applied music instruction each semester, except during the student teaching semester for Music Education majors or a full-time internship semester for Bachelor of Arts in Music majors.
+Exception: during the senior student teaching semester for Music Education majors, full-time tuition covers only the course ME492. - 2.
+For primary applied music study, one hour per week of applied music instruction each semester, except during the student teaching semester for Music Education majors or a full-time (12 cr) internship semester for Bachelor of Arts in Music majors.
+Composition majors receive one hour per week of private composition instruction and one half-hour per week of either private voice or private keyboard instruction. - Once all applied requirements have been completed, all additional applied lessons will be billed at the elective rate given below. - Students in double major programs with two different primary instruments will be billed for the second applied lesson at the elective rate. - Any non-required private lesson will be billed at the elective rate given below.